Thursday, 5 April 2007

 Iraq responded to the sanctions by annexing Kuwait as the "19th Province" of Iraq on 8 August, prompting the exiled Sabah family to call for a stronger international response.
 Over the ensuing months, the United Nations Security Council passed a series of resolutions that condemned the Iraqi occupation of Kuwait and implemented total mandatory economic sanctions against Iraq.
 Other countries subsequently provided support for "Operation Desert Shield".
 In November 1990, the UN Security Council adopted Resolution 678, permitting member states to use all necessary means, authorising military action against the Iraqi forces occupying Kuwait and demanded a complete withdrawal by 15 January 1991.

-When Saddam Hussein failed to comply with this demand, the Persian Gulf War (Operation "Desert Storm") ensued on January 17, 1991 (3am Iraqi time), with allied troops of 28 countries, led by the US launching an aerial bombardment on Baghdad.
+Persian Gulf War (Operation "Desert Storm") ensued on January 17, 1991 (3am Iraqi time), with allied troops of 28 countries, led by the US launching an aerial bombardment on Baghdad.
 The war, which proved disastrous for Iraq, lasted only six weeks.
 One hundred and forty-thousand tons of munitions had showered down on the country, the equivalent of seven Hiroshima bombs.
 Probably as many as 100,000 Iraqi soldiers and tens of thousands of civilians were killed.

 Allied air raids destroyed roads, bridges, factories, and oil-industry facilities (shutting down the national refining and distribution system) and disrupted electric, telephone, and water service.
 Conference centres and shopping and residential areas were hit.
 Hundreds of Iraqis were killed in the attack on the Al-Amiriyah bomb shelter.
 Diseases spread through contaminated drinking water because water purification and sewage treatment facilities could not operate without electricity.